 Festival Themes

-Spirit & Place has always anchored its work in annual themes.
+Spirit & Place anchors its work in annual themes.
 From Remembering and Reconciling and Food for Thought to our more recent one-word themes such as Play, Risk, Home, and 2020’s Origins, we have used themes to create a time of focused reflection, fellowship, and conversation for the community.

 Learn more about our current and future themes below.